 All students must earn at least one unit of credit in art or music in order to graduate.
-The art course that satisfies this requirement is Foundations in Art.
+Art courses that satisfy this requirement are Studio in Art and Digital Imaging.
 Students working towards a Regents Diploma with Advanced Designation using the Music/Art option may earn their 5-units of credit from a combination of music and/or visual arts courses.

 Students who are considering a career in the visual arts should be taking a sequence of coursework in the visual arts.
-Starting in grade 8 or 9 students will begin with Level 1 coursework.
-Level 2 courses (see chart on next page) may be taken in one semester, two semesters, or multiple times as an Independent Study.
-Students wishing to prepare for a specialized field of study in the Visual Arts will want to complete both semesters of a particular course in order to advance to Level 3.
-Level 3 and Level 4 courses may be taken simultaneously.
-Students taking AP Studio in Drawing and Painting should also enroll in Portfolio Preparation.
+Starting in grade 8 or 9 students will begin with Level I coursework.
+Level II courses (see chart on next page) may be taken in one semester, two semesters, or multiple times (as an Independent Study).
+Students wishing to prepare for a specialized field of study in the Visual Arts will want to complete both semesters of a particular course in order to advance to Level III.
+Level III and Level IV courses may be taken simultaneously.
+Students taking Drawing and Painting (AP) should also enroll in Portfolio Preparation.